Pyzdry – town defensive walls and castle

 During the reign of Louis Anjou in 1382, Pyzdry was occupied by Hungarian troops.
 It was to be pledged to the royal son-in-law, a candidate for the throne, Zygmunt Luxemburg.
 In 1383, the town and castle and the Hungarian troops stationed there, were besieged by the knights of the Mazovian prince Siemowit IV, who took advantage of the civil war between Grzymalit and Nałęcz families, to enter Wielkopolska.
 The town surrendered after three or four days, the castle defended a little longer, but after a short resistance, the Hungarian crew capitulated on honorary conditions.
 During this siege, the use of firearms was recorded for the first time in Polish lands.

-In the 15th century the castle was often visited by king Władysław Jagiełło, and later by king Kazimierz Jagiellończyk.
-From the mid-15th to the middle of the 16th century, it was a protection of the dowry of Polish queens: Zofia Holszańska, Elżbieta Rakuszanka, Bona Sforza, and was kept by the royal governors.
+In the 15th century, Pyzdry was an important centre of crafts and trade.
+The town was the seat of the judicial district and the centre of the starosty, which is why the fortifications were probably maintained in good condition, especially since the castle was often visited by King Władysław Jagiełło, and later Kazimierz IV Jagiellon.
+From the mid-15th to the middle of the 16th century, castle was a protection of the dowry of Polish queens: Zofia Holszańska, Elżbieta Rakuszanka, Bona Sforza, and was kept by the royal governors.

 In early modern times it was rebuilt several times.
 In the seventeenth century it was destroyed by the Swedes and has not regained its glory.
 After a fire in 1768 the castle was almost completely demolished by the Prussians, during the construction of a prison at the site of the eastern royal palace.
 A granary was built at the northern house and then a mill.
 The Pyzdry fire of 1814 contributed to the thorough regulation of the town by the Prussian authorities in the following years, as a result of which the town fortifications were almost completely demolished.